 Who can I contact for further information?

-• The Inclusion Lead, Claire Reed, or the Special Needs Coordinator, Tina Oram can be contacted by calling the school office (0117 9039936) for any further information and to discuss how your child’s needs could be met at Hannah More Primary School.
+• The Inclusion Lead, Claire Reed, or the Special Needs Coordinator, Carrie Williams can be contacted by calling the school office (0117 9039936) for any further information and to discuss how your child’s needs could be met at Hannah More Primary School.